Stanford Leadership Academy

 Building the leadership capabilities of the faculty and staff who guide the university now and in the future.

-Twenty-four participants are selected from across the university to participate in the Stanford Leadership Academy each year.
+Twenty-eight participants are selected from across the university to participate in the Stanford Leadership Academy each year.
 These individuals are regarded as “rising leaders” who have the potential to assume even broader leadership roles, and who will enhance the diversity of perspectives among university leaders.

 Selection & Eligibility